 Work Clothing

 This is a commonly rejected write-off.
-In order for clothing to qualify as a write-off, the work attire would need to be essential to run your business and in line with industry standards.
-A new suit or nice dress would not count as a tax deduction.
-Clothing expenses that may qualify are protective uniforms and costumes.
-The general rules for attire purchases are if it is suitable for everyday wear, then you cannot deduct the expenses.
+Clothing qualifies as a write-off only if the work attire is essential to your business and matches industry standards.
+New suits or nice dresses do not qualify as tax deductions.
+Clothing expenses that may qualify include protective uniforms and costumes.
+If attire is suitable for everyday wear, you cannot deduct the expenses.

 We hope this article cleared the lines between personal and business expenses.
 Don't try to be sneaky and deduct personal expenses from your tax return to stay away from paying taxes.
 If you get caught, the IRS will make you pay harsh penalties.

-Personal maintenance expenses such as skin care, hair salon, and other body maintenance expenses are not deductible.
-When a taxpayer has a job or freelance business that requires them to buy makeup, hair supplies, contact lens or similar items, these can be deducted as business expenses if they meet the following requirements:
+Personal maintenance expenses such as skin care, hair salon services, and other body maintenance expenses are not deductible.
+However, if your job or freelance business requires you to buy makeup, hair supplies, contact lenses, or similar items, these can be deducted as business expenses if they meet specific requirements:

 If you don't meet the qualifications of those two rules, the chances are, the expense is probably personal and is not deductible.
 Also, if a taxpayer claims a large deduction in a category more than the average person in a profession, it may trigger an IRS tax audit.

-To sum it up, the IRS can approve tax deductions on maintaining or changing your personal appearance in certain circumstances and professionals.
-However, the rules for deducting the costs of those makeup and hair cut tax deduction are very strict.
+The IRS approves tax deductions for maintaining or changing personal appearance only in certain professions and under strict conditions.
+The rules for deducting makeup and haircut expenses are very strict.

 Note: if you want an app to discover expenses from purchases that could be deducted, then try Bonsai Tax.
 Our 1099 expense tracker will do all the work for you and maximize your tax savings.
 It'll track all your qualified deductions with clean records in case you ever get audited.
 Claim your 7-day free trial today.